piqnt/stage.js/README.md

 #Cut.js (alpha)

-#### About

 Cut.js (as in cutout animation) is a minimal but functionally complete JavaScript library for making HTML5 sprite-sheet games and visual apps.
 Cut.js is not a physics or full-fledged game engine, it only provides UI functionalities.

 [Demo](http://piqnt.github.io/cut.js/examples/sandbox/index.html)

 #### How it works

 A cut.js app is a tree of cut objects (`Cut`).
 Each cut is pinned/transformed (`Cut.Pin`) against its parent and may include any number of image cutouts (`Cut.Out`) and/or other cuts as children.
 Each *rendering* cycle consists of *ticking* and *painting*.
 Cuts are only update during ticking.
-On painting each cut transfers itself according to its pinning and *pastes* all of its own cutouts and then delegates to its children.
+On painting each cut transforms according to its pinning and *pastes* all of its own cutouts then delegates to its children.
 Cut.js rendering is retained and will pause in each cycle unless/until it is *touched* directly or indirectly by updating it.

 #### Usage